 Rabies Infected Raccoons in Hamilton

 With the recent outbreak of rabies affecting raccoons in Hamilton, as well as the local new stories of dogs being attacked by a rabies infected raccoon, it’s more important than ever to protect your family and pets from the dangers surrounding raccoons.
 Although the city of Hamilton and the Ministry of Natural Resources have responded to this outbreak through a baiting program, residents of Hamilton should take their own steps to ensure that raccoons aren’t lurking around their homes.
-Read more about the city’s efforts to contain this outbreak.

 One of the most effective ways a resident of Hamilton can combat encroaching raccoons, (other than calling us for removal), is to eliminate any possible food sources; such as securing your household garbage and recycling.
 Below we’ve laid out several tips to secure your garbage & recycling, which will eliminate any food sources and help to ensure safety for your family and pets.